Wat Damnak: From royal residence to a Buddhist monastery for learned monks

 Wat Damnak was formerly the royal residence of King Sisowath from 1904 to 1927.
 Later, the king's palace was relocated near the Banana King Ashram.
 After the Royal Palace was relocated, the courtyard of the old palace complex was turned into a Buddhist pagoda.

 The first Abbot, Preah Dhammacariyeavangs Et, is depicted as a conservative Buddhist monk by the Kambujasuriya in 1927, holding on to his palm-leaf manuscript rather than printed books.

 In 1935, Venerable Prin Tim was chosen to be the new chief of the pagoda, for which he built not only the current pagoda building of Wat Damnak but also the youth hostel.
-In fact, after he was called to oversee all of the pagodas of the province of Siemreap after 1939, he was responsible for the creation of numerous schools in the region.
+In fact, after he was called to oversee all of the pagodas of the province of Siem Reap after 1939, he was responsible for the creation of numerous schools in the region.

 The youth hostel was part of the larger movement of building youth hostels encouraged by the 20 June 1936 law of the Front populaire led by Léon Blum in France, and it was developed in Cambodia hoping that it would "lead Cambodian youth to travel and so broaden the mind".
 The first youth hostel in the neighbourhood of Wat Damnak had Prince Sutharot as its honorary president.
 In December 1939, Khmer civil servant and playwright penned a played called Indra s'ennuie (Indra is bored) staging the descent of Indra on earth, for him to realize that the real paradise was near Woat Domnak, at the youth hostel in Siem Reap.

 In the 1950s, the monks of Wat Damnak erected some stupas in the courtyard of the pagoda on the model of Banteay Srei, following the advice of archaeologist Henri Marchal, of the French School of the Far East.

 In 1974, the statues of Preah Ang Chek Preah Ang Chorm which had been worshipped by the infamous Dap Chhuon, were sheltered within the compound in the monastery in order to protect it from the destruction caused by the Cambodian Civil War, their later fate being controversial.